 The Metropolitan National Park is a 573-acre tropical forest just 20 min north of downtown Panama City.
-How many capitals can brag about having a tropical forest in their metropolitan area… Apparently, only in Panama City, as it is the only tropical forest in the world that serves as a public recreation park for a country’s capital.
+How many capitals can brag about having a tropical forest in their metropolitan area… Only in Panama City, as it is the only tropical forest in the world that serves as a public recreation park for the country’s capital.

 The Park is known as the lung of Panama City, absorbing 30% of the air pollution produced.
 It is home to 378 species of animals.
-And it has seven trails with different lengths to explore the several viewpoints of Panama City.
-One of the trails is adapted for people with disability, it has signs written in Braille and sensory aids.
+It has seven trails of different lengths to explore several viewpoints of Panama City.
+One of the trails is adapted for people with disability, with signs written in Braille and sensory aids.
 The park also has a butterfly farm with 30 different species of butterflies.
 And has old relics like buildings and rusting equipment that used to belong to the US forces that guarded the Canal.

 By Catherine Xu from Nomadicated

-Have you ever wanted to gaze at both the Atlantic and the Pacific Oceans, the sun, and the moon simultaneously?
-Summit Panama’s tallest mountain, Baru Volcano, in Parque Nacional Volcan Baru to observe this spectacular sight.
+Have you ever wanted to gaze simultaneously at the Atlantic and Pacific Oceans, the sun, and the moon?
+Summit Panama’s tallest mountain, Baru Volcano, in Parque Nacional Volcan Baru, to observe this spectacular sight.

 Situated along the continental divide between the world’s great oceans, Baru Volcano is located on the north end of Panama in the town of Boquete.
 The volcano and its surroundings feature five distinct ecosystems, a combination of rainforest highlands and ancient volcanic eruptions.

-As the sun peeps over the Atlantic Ocean and the sky lightens the scenery, you are awarded stunning 360 panoramas stretching from horizon to horizon.
+As the sun peeps over the Atlantic Ocean and the sky lights up the scenery, you are awarded stunning 360 panoramas stretching from horizon to horizon.
 Don’t fret if the hike seems too much; Jeep tours are also available.